(A) DEPARTMENT OF CIVIC, SOCIAL AND POLITICAL EDUCATION

 Homework and Assessment

-The homework should be assigned before the end of the class, allowing plenty of time for the students to record this in their journal.
+- The homework should be assigned before the end of the class, allowing plenty of time for the students to record this in their journals.

 Observations; Concept mapping; Questions; Silent conversations; Group work; Think-Pair-Share; Scale of Understanding; Exam questions; Board Work; Homework; Class tests; House exams; Oral work; Quiz; Worksheets;